-- We will provide you with high quality and efficient waste and recycling collection services - We will collect household waste on the same day every week apart from Bank Holidays. - We will provide a multi-material recycling collection service to all households on the same day every two weeks, apart from Bank Holidays. - We will advise you of your designated day for waste and recycling collections and inform you in advance of any planned changes - On occasions of extreme inclement weather we will keep you up to date with information on the Council's web site and through the local media. - We will provide you with additional recycling bins to ensure you have sufficient recycling capacity to meet your individual requirements - We will provide a replacement larger bin for those who cannot accommodate their residual waste in the standard container and who meet the set criteria - We will provide free of charge replacement bins and boxes damaged by either Council staff or vehicles during the collection. - We will provide replacement wheeled bins and boxes within 5 working days of a request being made - We will provide free additional green 240 litre wheeled bins for garden waste for those suitable properties that generate more garden waste than can be accommodated in one bin. - ➤ We will provide free additional blue 140 or 240 litre wheeled bins for those suitable properties that generate more recyclable materials than can be accommodated in one bin. - > We will provide free additional 44 litre recycling boxes for dry recyclable waste if requested. - Any additional recycling bins or boxes will be delivered within 10 working days. - We will provide an assisted collection for those residents who are physically unable to place containers at the kerbside and who have no one else to do so - > We will ensure that our web pages are up to date with current information on all of our waste collections services. - Customer Service Advisors will be available to provide information on your collection services either by telephone or in person at the Council's Direct Link shops. - We will return bins and recycling boxes to the point from which they were collected. - We will ensure that any spillages encountered during collections are cleared up. - We will monitor and check that our collection teams deliver these standards. - We will make sure that all reported missed collections to individual properties are collected by 5.00pm the same day if notified before 12 noon, and by 12 noon on the next working day if notified after 12 noon. - We will monitor and check that our collection teams and officers deliver these standards. - ➤ We will promote and advertise our Customer Service Assurances and continue to seek feedback from you on the services and standards we provide to you.
+- We will provide you with high quality and efficient waste and recycling collection services - We will advise you of your designated day for waste and recycling collections and inform you in advance of any planned changes - On occasions of extreme inclement weather we will keep you up to date with information on the Council's web site and through the local media. - We will provide you with additional recycling bins to ensure you have sufficient recycling capacity to meet your individual requirements - We will provide a replacement larger bin for those who cannot accommodate their residual waste in the standard container and who meet the set criteria - We will provide free of charge replacement bins and boxes damaged by either Council staff or vehicles during the collection. - We will provide replacement wheeled bins and boxes within 5 working days of a request being made - We will provide free additional green 240 litre wheeled bins for garden waste for those suitable properties that generate more garden waste than can be accommodated in one bin. - ➤ We will provide free additional blue 140 or 240 litre wheeled bins for those suitable properties that generate more recyclable materials than can be accommodated in one bin. - We will provide free additional 44 litre recycling boxes for dry recyclable waste if requested. - Any additional recycling bins or boxes will be delivered within 10 working days. - We will provide an assisted collection for those residents who are physically unable to place containers at the kerbside and who have no one else to do so - We will ensure that our web pages are up to date with current information on all of our waste collections services. - Customer Service Advisors will be available to provide information on your collection services either by telephone or in person at the Council's Direct Link shops. - We will return bins and recycling boxes to the point from which they were collected. - We will ensure that any spillages encountered during collections are cleared up. - We will monitor and check that our collection teams deliver these standards. - ➤ We will make sure that all reported missed collections to individual properties are collected by 5.00pm the same day if notified before 12 noon, and by 12 noon on the next working day if notified after 12 noon. - > We will monitor and check that our collection teams and officers deliver these standards. - ➤ We will promote and advertise our Customer Service Assurances and continue to seek feedback from you on the services and standards we provide to you.